News and blog banners

 • Letter knowledge – Becoming familiar with letters and the sounds they make

-Creating tailored board books gives you a platform to encourage the growth of early reading skills in a way that feels natural and fun for your kiddos.
+Creating tailored board books gives you a platform to encourage the growth of these early reading skills in a way that feels natural and fun for your kiddos.

 How to Make Board Books: Step-By-Step